vaadin/base-starter-angular/README.md

-# Base Starter for Vaadin Elements and Angular
+# Base Starter for Vaadin components with Angular

 ## Instructions